Polymer/polymer-library-docs/app/2.0/docs/devguide/registering-elements.md

 prototype chain.
 However, you can use [behaviors](#prototype-mixins) to share code between elements.

-## Lifecycle callbacks {#lifecycle-callbacks}
+### Legacy lifecycle callbacks {#lifecycle-callbacks}

-The Polymer.Element class implements the standard Custom Element lifecycle callbacks to perform tasks necessary for Polymer's built-in features.
+For legacy elements, Polymer provides a backwards-compatible set of lifecycle callbacks based on the Custom Element v0 lifecycle callbacks.

 Polymer adds an extra callback, `ready`, which is invoked when Polymer has finished creating and initializing the element's DOM.

+**For the standard lifecycle callbacks,** see [Element lifecycle](custom-elements#element-lifecycle) in Custom element concepts.
+{.alert .alert-info}

 <table>
   <tr>